Three-year annual modulation search with COSINE-100: Annual Modulation Search

-where $E_{ij}$ is the expected number of counts in the $j$\textsuperscript{th} time bin of the $i$\textsuperscript{th} detector, obtained by integrating $R_i(t|S_m,\alpha_i,\beta_i)$ over the duration of the $j$\textsuperscript{th} time bin. $N_{det}=5$ is the number of detectors used in this analysis, and $N^i_{bin}$ is the number of time bins in the $i$\textsuperscript{th} detector.
+where $\mu_{ij}$ is the expected number of counts in the $j$\textsuperscript{th} time bin of the $i$\textsuperscript{th} detector, obtained by integrating $R^i(t|S_m,\alpha^i,\beta^i)$ over the duration of the $j$\textsuperscript{th} time bin, and $\sigma_{ij}$ is its associated uncertainty. $N_{det}=5$ is the number of detectors used in this analysis, and $N^i_{bin}$ is the number of time bins in the $i$\textsuperscript{th} detector.

-We assume Gaussian priors for the initial activities of all background components, with the mean and standard deviation of each component given by their measured values reported in our dedicated background study~\cite{COSINE_background2}.
-In this paper, we summarize the marginal posterior distributions of our parameters of interest, the modulation amplitude and phase, by reporting their highest-density credible intervals (HDIs) for one-dimensional posteriors or highest-density credible regions (HDRs) for two-dimensional posteriors.
+We assume Gaussian priors for the initial activities of all background components, with the mean and standard deviation of each component's priors set to its computed activity and its associated uncertainty on \thisbegindate, as described in Sec.~\ref{sec:bkgd}.
+In this paper, we summarize the marginalized posterior distributions of our parameters of interest, the modulation amplitude and phase, by reporting their highest-density credible intervals (HDIs) for one-dimensional posteriors or highest-density credible regions (HDRs) for two-dimensional posteriors.

-After the application of the event selection procedure to the three-year \cosine\ dataset, we calculate the event rate over time of each NaI(Tl) detector binned in 15-day intervals.
-We then evaluate the detector livetime in each time bin and normalize each bin based on its relative exposure.
-This process accounts for variations in exposure induced by both detector-off periods and data periods that are removed due to detector instability.

 In our primary analysis, we fix the phase of the modulation such that the maximum occurs on June 2\textsuperscript{nd}, 152.5~days from the start of the calendar year, as predicted in the standard halo model~\cite{modulation}, and search for an annual modulation signal in the 1--6~keV and 2--6~keV ROIs with a flat prior for the modulation amplitude.
 We also search for an annual modulation signal by allowing both the amplitude and phase of the signal to vary in the fit, with both assigned flat priors.
 Lastly, we also perform an analysis of the modulation amplitude as a function of energy by dividing the data into 1-keV wide bins from 1--20 keV and fitting for the modulation amplitude in each bin with the phase of the modulation signal again fixed to 152.5~days; this analysis is also performed on the multi-hit data set.
 As we expect to observe no significant modulation in either the 6--20~keV single-hit or 1--6~keV multi-hit datasets, these datasets serve as sideband regions to validate our fitting procedure and background model.